entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "The definition and order of character-states have been changed from previous uses of this character ((Forey (1991, char.
+> - Clement *et al.* (2024): "The definition and order of character-states have been changed from previous uses of this character ((Forey (1991, char.
 27 in part); Forey (1998, char.
 68)).
 Wen *et al.* (2013, char.
 68) added an additional apomorphic character-states (pointed and marked with fine striations).
 The order of the two apomorphic states are changed to obtain three character-states forming a morphocline."

 > - The coding of *Qujingodus* is 1.